Products

 When executed meaningfully, 360-degree feedback surveys supply clear, data-driven priorities for leadership development directly from an employee’s colleagues.
 These well-rounded insights provide a greater sense of purpose and accountability, allowing individuals to shape their professional journeys rather than passively receive top-down assessments.

 The first step in using 360-degree feedback for leadership development is determining who could most benefit from visible, measurable feedback tied to business outcomes.
-The most obvious candidate may be a high-potential employee—receiving 360-degree feedback may be just the tool they need to accelerate this trajectory.
+The most obvious candidate may be a high-potential employee—receiving 360-degree feedback may be just the tool they need to accelerate their trajectory.

 Others who may benefit are those transitioning from an individual contributor position to a managerial role.
 With regular 360-degree feedback, this type of employee may be able to course-correct any management competency gaps they were unaware of.
 The same is true for low performers.
 Surveys for 360-degree feedback can provide the insights needed for better goal setting and improvement, identifying any leadership training opportunities.